getampt/docs/core.md

 description: Access invocation meta data for your application requests.
 ---

 The `core` interface provides access to underlying invocation meta data on every request.
-This information can be used for debugging, correlating request, etc.
+This information can be used for debugging, correlating requests, etc.

 ## Using the `core` interface